Hartlepool nuclear power station: Visitor centre

 In the 1980s, there was an interactive visitor centre on site.
 There was also an activity centre for school visits which hosted a number of special events.
 Tours of the power station itself also took place.
 The centre was closed after privatisation in the 1990s, but a new visitor centre was opened by current operators EDF Energy in 2013.

 This centre also hosts 'Crucial Crew' events for school pupils in the local areas.
 These experiences teach children about health and safety.

 2013 turbine fire

-At 19:18 on 20 April 2013 a small fire broke out in the turbine hall of unit 2 at the power station while Reactor 2 was being brought back into service.
+At 19:18 on 20 April 2013, a small fire broke out in the turbine hall of Unit 2 at the power station while Reactor 2 was being brought back online.
 The fire was caused by an oil leak, and ignited lagging surrounding part of the turbine.
 Reactor 2 was shut down and cooled, mitigating any threat of nuclear contamination.
 Emergency services attended the fire from stations across the Cleveland area and the fire was extinguished at 19:53.
 During the incident, fire cover in the Cleveland area was provided by units from Darlington and County Durham.